samuelgozi/firebase-firestore-lite/README.md

 ### Import and initialize an instance

-You don't have to use authentication in order to use this library.
+It is possible to use authentication but not neccesary.
 First I'll show you how to use it without it:

 ```js